 - Realistic expectations are important.
 Do not put any job on a pedestal.

 Being a connected educator, I made a connection that opened an unimaginable door: the opportunity work for the San Francisco Unified School District office.
 Dating back to my AP Euro teacher playing The Graduate after the AP exam, I’ve long been fascinated with the west coast in general and specifically the San Francisco Bay Area.
 I even proposed to my wife there when a business trip of hers took us to San Francisco.

-I was privileged to work dynamic, student-centered colleagues.
+Having ignored the livability issue, I took the leap and was privileged to work dynamic, student-centered colleagues.

 I wish that benefit made me a good fit for the city of San Francisco.
 In addition to affordability and inequality problems, being so far from friends, family, and my PLN on the East Coast was more difficult than I anticipated.
 I missed the fantastic North Carolina edcamp scene which spans from the mountains bordering Tennessee to Dawson’s Creek on the coast.